How long before therapy is provided by AI

 AI is limited by psychology

-AI can overcome the limitation of psychology; this comes down to the inability to understand the human equation. just like how physicists can understand and give reasons for why some things work, but they still can’t understand what gravity is.
+AI can overcome the limitation of psychology; this comes down to the inability to understand the human equation. just like how physicists can understand and give reasons for why some things work, but they still can’t understand what gravity actually is made of or how to manipulate it.

 Although they can measure its force and have ideas of what it could be.
 But in reality, they do not have a clue.
 Just like how psychologists do not know why some people do not experience PTSD after experiencing a traumatic event, and some, unfortunately, do develop it.